-As a member of the party you will be able to vote for the next Leader of the Party at the Leadership Convention in Toronto this June 27, 2020
+When you become a member of the party you will be able to vote for the next Leader of the Party in the next Leadership Election

 Make a donation to support the Toronto Centre Electoral District Association and help built the funds needed for the next election

-Join Ryan and other proud LGBTQ+ community members and allies for the Toronto Pride Parade on Sunday June 28, 2020
+Join Ryan and other proud LGBTQ2+ community members and allies for the Toronto Pride Parade on Sunday June 28, 2020

 Those who know Ryan say he's a fighter.
 He's a tough negotiator, but he's careful to fight for the community from a position that is fair, thoughtful, and compassionate.
 And he never loses sight of the fact that there are real people impacted by policy decisions.